rudraksh97/The-Spine-Project/README.md

 ## Spinal Cord Segmentation and Classification
-1. [U-net](https://arxiv.org/abs/1505.04597) based CNN for segmentation masks for different parts in the the spinal cord.
+1. [U-net](https://arxiv.org/abs/1505.04597) based CNN for generating binary segmentation masks for different parts in the the spinal cord.
 2. Dual Input CNN was built to classify between Damaged and Normal Spinal cords.

 ## Training Data